52North/SOS/README.md

  - insert and retrieve sensor descriptions (encoded according to the OGC SensorML standard - SML 1.0.1, SML 2.0)
  - publish measurement data (near real-time, as well as archived data)

-An extension accomodates additional INSPIRE Directive requirements.
-Client applications, e.g. [Helgoland](http://www-neu.52north.org/software/software-projects/helgoland/) enable analysis and visualization of the measurement data provided via the SOS server.
+An extension accomodates additional INSPIRE Directive requirements, thus ensuring interoperable exchange of any kind of observation data across political, administrative and organizational boundaries.
+Client applications, such as [Helgoland](http://www-neu.52north.org/software/software-projects/helgoland/) enable analysis and visualization of the measurement data provided via the SOS server.

 ### Features